gcalderone/Gnuplot.jl/README.md

 # Get param values
 (a, b, c) = parse.(Float64, gp.getVal("a", "b", "c"))

-# Add param. values in the title and the Y label
+# Add param. values in the title
 gp.cmd(title="Fit param: " * @sprintf("a=%5.2f, b=%5.2f, c=%5.2f", a, b ,c))

 # Refresh the plot
 gp.dump()
 ```
+Here we introduced a few new functions:
+- `Gnuplot.cmd`: send gnuplot commands;
+- `Gnuplot.lastData`: returns the name of the last data block
+  sent to gnuplot;
+- `Gnuplot.plot`: add a new plot;
+- `Gnuplot.getVal`: retrieve values from gnuplot;
+- `Gnuplot.dump`: send the required commands to refresh the plot.

+The documentation for each of these functions can be retrieved with
+the `@doc` macro or by typing `?` in the REPL followed by the function
+name.

+Besides these functions however, the syntax is still the the gnuplot one.

 ```
 gp.multi("layout 2,1")